pyeventsourcing/eventsourcing/docs/topics/projections.rst

-and at the same time message queue workers can respond to prompts pushed to AMQP-style messaging infrastructure by the original application, without needing to serialise their access to the replica with locks: if the two jobs happen to collide, one will succeed and the other will encounter a concurrency error exception that can be ignored.
+and at the same time message queue workers can respond to prompts pushed to AMQP-style messaging infrastructure by the original application, without needing to serialise their access to the replica with locks: if the two jobs happen to collide, one will succeed and the other will encounter a record conflict exception that can be ignored.

 The replica could itself be followed, by using its notification log.
 Although replicating replicas indefinitely is perhaps pointless, it suggests how